 We visited Rome in December, the time of beautiful winter light.
 Fewer tourists in the city, which means shorter queues to the major attractions and better space in piazzas, restaurants and public transport.
 We had some hectic days in Rome in December, we even celebrated Christmas Eve here.
 We wanted to experience as many of the famous tourist attractions as possible during the 3 days we had available.

-Here is our guide to peaces to visit in Rome.
+Here is our best guide to places to visit in Rome.
+Best Guide to Rome.

 Piazza del Popolo